harterrt/harterrt/content/mozilla/why_experiment.md

 This article is the first in a series I'm writing on building [data intuition](/data_intuition.html).
-This article is targeted at new data scientists or engineers interested in data, but I also hope this becomes a useful resource for data scientists to point their stake-holders to.
+This article is targeted at new data scientists or engineers interested in data.
+I also hope this becomes a useful resource for data scientists, so they can point their stake-holders to this resource.

 ## What is an *experiment*?